NinevaStudios/nineva-docs/docs/ue-plugins/android-goodies-unreal.md

 ### Get SIM number

 Call the 'GetUserPhoneNumber' to get the phone number stored in the SIM card.
-Requires the "android.permission.READ_PHONE_STATE" permission.
+Requires the "android.permission.
+READ_PHONE_STATE" permission.

 !> This method only works on devices where the number is stored on the SIM card, which only some carriers do.

 ### Fetch Contacts

 You can find contacts by name, number or just fetch all of them using the 'GetContactsWithName', 'GetContactsWithNumber' and 'GetAllContacts' methods, respectively.

-All of these methods require the "android.permission.READ_CONTACTS" permission.
+All of these methods require the "android.permission.
+READ_CONTACTS" permission.

 ### Add Contact

 Call the `AddContact` method to add a contact to the phone book.

-Requires the "android.permission.WRITE_CONTACTS" permission.
+Requires the "android.permission.
+WRITE_CONTACTS" permission.